How to survive an online class.

-That last point makes it difficult for me to work from home.
-I have a lot of family that likes to barge in despite my pleas.
+See it's that last one that makes it difficult for me to work from home.
+I’ve got a lot of families that like to barge into places despite my pleas.
 Like I said at the start, everyone is different.
 You will need to think about what kind of setting will help you be productive, and then do your best to set that space up.

 For me, since I know it is difficult to work at home, I do my best to work in the library.
 During times when I can’t go to the library, I wait until either everyone has gone out, or everyone has gone to sleep.
 I also make sure that my phone is nowhere near me, because I know I will be tempted to glance at it every 10 minutes.

 It doesn’t just stop after getting a planner together.
-I need structure in my life, otherwise I fall into a mental void.
+I need structure in my life, otherwise, I fall into a mental void.
 That means the next step is to set aside time each week for the class.
-I specifically set aside 75 minutes, two days a week for my online class.
-On Mondays from 11:30 AM until 12:45 PM, I watch an online lecture and do my textbook readings.
-On Wednesdays from 11:30 until 12:45, I finish my readings and work on assignments that are due.
+I specifically set aside 75 minutes two days a week for my online class.
+On Mondays from 11:30 am until 12:45 pm, I watch an online lecture and do my textbook readings.
+On Wednesdays from 11:30 until 12:45, I finish my readings and work on assignments due.
 However, the time you set aside can change depending on you, your schedule, and the class you’re taking.

-There you have it!
+So there you have it.
 My small guide for surviving an online class.
-For me Accountability-Buddies, the proper workspace, and a good schedule are what I need.
-However your needs might be different.
-The biggest take away is find what works best for you and the class you’re taking.
+For me, Accountability-Buddies, the proper workspace, and a good schedule are what I need.
+However, your needs might be different.
+The biggest takeaway is to find what works best for you and the class you’re taking.